Background on the New Experience Assessment System for Engineering – Online Competency-Based Assessment

 Prior to being granted a licence, an engineering applicant must demonstrate their ability to practise engineering.
 The onus is on the applicant to provide evidence that they possess, through experience, a satisfactory capability to practice engineering at a professional level.

 Many of Canada’s engineering regulators have implemented or are moving toward competency-based assessment of engineering experience.
-To this end, a multi-year, Pan-Canadian competency-based assessment project has been undertaken with participation from engineering regulators in several provinces.
-In the current phase of this project, the online competency assessment system developed by Engineers & Geoscientists BC is being adapted for use by other regulators in Canada.
+To this end, a multi-year, Pan-Canadian competency-based assessment project was undertaken with participation from engineering regulators in several provinces.
+In the current phase of this project, the online competency assessment system developed by Engineers & Geoscientists of British Columbia (BC) is being adapted for use by other regulators in Canada.

-APEGS Council proposes to adopt this new experience assessment system, effective January 1, 2019.
-It will apply to professional engineer applicants to APEGS (i.e. engineers-in-training).
+At the May 2018 Annual Meeting, the APEGS membership unanimously approved this new experience assessment system, effective January 1, 2019.
+It applies to professional engineer applicants to APEGS (i.e. engineers-in-training) as well as engineer-in-training international graduate applicants given the experience review option to waive confirmatory exams.
 All requirements remain the same, including four years of experience, at least one year of experience in a Canadian or equivalent-to-Canadian environment, and the possibility to count up to one year of pre-grad experience for eligible applicants, as well as the others that are currently in place.

 Note that competency-based assessment for geoscience experience is under development in a separate project and its implementation is being planned for the future.

 Competencies are observable and measurable skills, knowledge, abilities, motivations or traits required for professional registration that are demonstrated through the actions and behaviours of the applicant.
 The competency-based assessment system:

 - permits a more quantitative assessment of applicants using a more precise measuring system than the current APEGS experience review guidelines.